 Studio photographers will appreciate that the Nikon Df (unlike the X-T100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T100 and the Df are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the Df does not have a direct predecessor.
+Both the X-T100 and the Df have been discontinued, but can regularly be found used on eBay.
+The X-T100 was replaced by the Fujifilm X-T200, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T100 and the Nikon Df?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 16.2MP) with a 22% higher linear resolution.

 - Broader imaging potential: Can record not only still images but also 4K/15p movies.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.